Marcopolo1975/portfolio-project-4/README.md

 ## Testing

 ## Code Validation
-The code on the 'Review | Alliance' site has been tested through W3C Markup Validation Service, W3C CSS Validation Service and JSHint.
-Errors were at first found on the site in the W3C Markup Validation Service but could quite easily be fixed (see bugs section).
-One error appeared as well in the W3C CSS Validation but that was connected to Font Awesome and not to the site code itself (see bugs section).
+The code on the 'Explorer blog' site has been tested through W3C Markup Validation Service, W3C CSS Validation Service and JSHint.
+Errors were at first found on the site in the W3C Markup Validation Service but could quite easily be fixed.

 ### Markup Validation
 After fixing the inital errors that W3C Markup Validation Service reported, no errors were returned.